 Service industries tend to be higher with percentages of 50% or more.
 Check with your industry associations to learn how much you can expect be spending and adjust your budget accordingly.

-All it takes is to be a few percentages over in your wage limit and your profit can be eliminate
+WARNING: All it takes is to be a few percentages over in your wage limit and your profit can be eliminated.

 You can’t make up your own rules!

-Right now you might be “getting away with it”, however, it may be just a matter of time before a disgruntled employee changes that.
-You will be left with a big ugly fine, far more than what you saved by not paying up front.
+Right now you might be “getting away with it”, however, it may be a matter of time before a disgruntled employee changes that.
+You will be left with a big ugly fine, far more than what you saved by not paying upfront.

 The one person often neglected when it comes to getting paid is you, the owner of the business.

-When you add in your wages, at fair market value and the business is not profitable, then you many not have a viable business model.
+When you add in your wages at fair market value and the business is not profitable, then you may not have a viable business model.

-It’s the little things when compensating employees that can take you out as a small business owner.
+When compensating employees, it is the little things that can take you out as a small business owner.